 While Houston leaders celebrated new programs to house veterans living on the street, housing authority leaders were quietly battling federal officials from two different agencies over how to count the number of available vouchers.
 Analyzing records, I discovered that more than 1,090 months of rent went unused in one year even as hundreds of homeless veterans seeking help were put on wait lists.
 My reporting uncovered additional layers of a national bureaucratic problem that a regional GAO office had missed in a program audit released days earlier.

 Ultimately, it spurred changes to federal regulations and local practices, which moved veterans off the streets and into assisted housing faster.
 Personally, I was moved by the resilience of a former Marine as he showed me the benches, bushes and bridges he made home while unnecessarily waiting for help.
 I turned that tour into a narrative, interactive map.
+I worked on the story with Marie De Jesus, one of my favorite photographers for capturing storytelling images and connecting with subjects.

 Shaken baby conviction of father who insisted his innocence relied on science, expert